nickjhathaway/cmake/Help/command/file.rst

 store it into the ``<variable>``.
 Globbing expressions are similar to regular expressions, but much simpler.
 If ``RELATIVE`` flag is specified, the results will be returned as relative paths to the given path.
-No specific order of results is defined.
+No specific order of results is defined other than that it is deterministic.
 If order is important then sort the list explicitly (e.g. using the :command:`list(SORT)` command).

 By default ``GLOB`` lists directories - directories are omited in result if ``LIST_DIRECTORIES`` is set to false.